castorini/pyserini/docs/pypi-replication.md

 # Direct PyPI Package Replication

 It's easy to replicate runs on many "standard" IR test collections directly from the PyPI package (i.e., with only `pip install`)!
+The following results can be replicated with v0.10.1.0 or anything later, including HEAD.

 ## Robust04